Beer Belly Buttress Rock Climbing

 The Ruckman guide describes the approach as starting "3.9 miles up canyon from the neon sign."
 Just past the Storm Mountain spillway, yet before one arrives at the Gully of Higher Education, a big, solitary pine near the base of an obvious scree slope marks the start of the slog.
 Follow the scree up and towards an obvious fin of rock; scrambling up easy 3rd class sure beats the loose talus!
 There are some cairns along the way, though from above, there appears to be more than just one faint trail leading to the formation.
 Get after it!

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Beer Belly Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Beer Belly Buttress:

 Featured Route For Beer Belly Buttress

 Six-Pack Crack 5.8 5b 16 VI- 15 HVS 4c Utah

 : Wasatch Range

 : ... : Beer Belly Buttress

 The most obvious natural weakness on the wall when viewed from afar, Six-Pack Crack begins in the large, right-facing corner above an easy chimney--there is a nice belay alcove for two at the top of the large flake, which forms the left margin of the chimney.
 Stem the corner, being sure not to miss great holds and good gear to one's right.
 A sizeable ledge then marks the start of the crack proper, which varies in size from fingers to fists, but takes great gear the entire way.
 A joy to lead a...[more]
 Browse More Classics in Utah